-During take off a commercial jet produces 150 decibels.
+During take-off, a commercial jet produces 150 decibels.
 That’s enough to burst an eardrum.
 Smaller military jets can produce up to 130 decibels, enough to almost instantly and permanently damage hearing.

 How to Protect Your Hearing in High-Risk Professions

-Let’s talk prevention.
+Let’s talk about prevention.